het-tanis/prolug-labs/Linux-Labs/03-checking-disk-and-mount-information/step2/text.md

 Check the filesystem written to that partition.

-Let's use another commad to see that information another way.
+Let's use another command to see that information another way.
 ```plain
 blkid /dev/vda1
 ```{{exec}}